jimblandy/fxsnapshot/README.md

 ### TODO

+- trait for structs from which we can fetch fields by name?
 - specify our own trait for formatting values?
 - Use From<&[u8]> instead of FromDumpBytes?
 - static type checking